mikehosseini/cit480/README.md

 title:  "README"
 ---
 # Mike Hosseini

-CIT 480 - CIT System Design and Implementation I
+This is a website for CIT 480 - CIT System Design and Implementation I projects